-Discrepancies in the Corporate Evaluation Item No Summary Governance Best-Practice Principles for TWSE/TPEx Listed Companies and Reasons 4.
-Does the Company allocate a $\checkmark$ The Company adopted the resolution by the Board of Directors to appoint No major corporate governance unit or Executive Vice President Chih-Cheng, Liao as the head of corporate discrepancy personnel to be in charge of governance to protect the rights and interests of shareholders and corporate governance affairs (including but not limited to strengthen the functions of the Board of Directors.
-Executive Vice furnish information required for President Liao has had more than three years of experience in the position business execution by directors, of a public company in charge of finance.
-The major responsibility of the handle matters relating to the head of corporate governance is to handle matters related to the Board's Board's meetings and shareholders' meetings according meetings and shareholders' meetings in accordance with the law, produce to laws, handle corporate directorate and shareholders' meetings, assist directors and supervisors in registration and amendment continuing education, provide data for directors and supervisors to registration, produce minutes of perform business, assist directors and supervisors to follow laws and the Board's meetings and regulations. shareholders meetingsetc.)?
-(1) The implementation of the business is as follows: A. To assist independent director and general directors in carrying out their duties, providing necessary data and arranging directors' training: (1) The development and revision of the latest laws and regulations related to the Company's business areas andcorporate governance provided to the members of the Board of Directors during office and with periodic update.
-(2) Inspect the confidential level of information and provide the Company information required by directors, so as to maintain the smooth communication between directors and business executives.
+Implementation Status Evaluation Item Yes No Summary the Corporate Governance Best-Practice Principles for TWSE/TPEx Listed Companies and Reasons 4.
+Does the Company allocate a \checkmark The Company adopted the resolution by the Board of Directors to appoint No major 4.
+Does the Company anocate a corporate governance unit or personnel to be in charge of corporate governance affairs (including but not limited to furnish information required for business execution by directors, handle matters relating to the Board's meetings and shareholders' meetings according to laws, handle corporate registration and amendment registration, produce minutes of the Board's meetings and shareholders meetingsetc.)? discrepancy executives.
 (3) The independent directors meet with internal auditing executive or CPA separately to understand the needs of corporate financial services and assist with arrangement of

 Implementation Status Evaluation Item Yes No Summary the Corporate Governance Best-Practice Principles for TWSE/TPEx Listed Companies and Reasons relevant meetings, pursuant to the "Corporate Governance Best-Practice Principles."
 (4) To assist independent director and directors with drafting the annual training plans and arrangement of courses based on the industrial characteristics of the Company and the directors' experience and background.
-B. To assist the Board of Directors and shareholders' meeting procedures and resolution of regulatory compliance: To report to the Board of Directors, independent director, audit committee or supervisor on the Company's corporate governance status, and confirm whether the shareholders' meeting and the Board of Directors are in line with the relevant laws and rules of corporate governance.
+B. To assist the Board of Directors and shareholders' meeting procedures and resolution of regulatory compliance: (1) To report to the Board of Directors, independent director, audit committee or supervisor on the Company's corporate governance status, and confirm whether the shareholders' meeting and the Board of Directors are in line with the relevant laws and rules of corporate governance.
 (2) Assist and remind the directors of the regulations to be complied during the implementation of operation or official resolution reached by the Board of the Directors, in addition to proposing suggestions before the Board of Directors after the meeting, and ensuring the lawfulness and correctness of the contents of the resolutions, so as to protect the investors' trading information.
 C. To inform the Board of Directors 7 days before convening the Board's meeting, and to provide the conference data.
 If matter is to be avoided, the matter should be reminded in advance, and the minutes of the Board will be completed within 20 days after the meeting.

-Implemen tation Status Discrepancies in the Corporate Evaluation Item Yes No Governance Best-Practice Principles for TWSE/TPEx Listed Companies and Reasons (2) 7 shareho within t minutes made if re-elect Iders' meeting the legal time li s shall be made, the Articles of ed. e law, registration shoul date, the meeting noti mit, the meeting handboo , and the registration of t Incorporation are amend of the head of corporate g annual Report: ce sh ok and he ch led or hall be made d the meeting ange shall be directors are Time Organizer Course Name Hours Total Hours 2022/5/27 Taiwan Corporate Governance Association The impact of global minimum tax system and Taiwan Anti-Evasion System on Corporate Tax Governance from the Perspective of Directors and Supervisors 2022/9/5 Taiwan Insurance Institute Upgrade Competence of Board of Directors 3.0 2022/9/19 Taiwan Insurance Institute ESG Sustainable Development Trend and Implementation of Liability Investment 3.0 2022/10/26 Taiwan Stock Exchange Corporation 2022 Insider Equity Transaction Legal Compliance Advocacy Conference 3.0 18.0 2022/10/28 Taiwan Stock Exchange Corporation 2022 Insider Trading Prevention Advocacy Conference 3.0 2022/12/28 Securities and Futures Institute Personnel Training Center Key Analysis of Corporate Governance Evaluation to be Noted by Directors/Supervisors 3.0
+Implemen tation Status Discrepancies in the Corporate Evaluation Item Yes No Governance Best-Practice Principles for TWSE/TPEx Listed Companies and Reasons (2) 1 shareho within t minutes made if re-elect lders' meeting he legal time line shall be made, the Articles of ed. e law, registration shoul date, the meeting noti mit, the meeting handboo and the registration of t Incorporation are amend of the head of corporate g annual Report: ce sh ok and he cha led or all be made d the meeting ange shall be directors are Time Organizer Course Name Hours Total Hours 2022/5/27 Taiwan Corporate Governance Association The impact of global minimum tax system and Taiwan Anti-Evasion System on Corporate Tax Governance from the Perspective of Directors and Supervisors 2022/9/5 Taiwan Insurance Institute Upgrade Competence of Board of Directors 3.0 2022/9/19 Taiwan Insurance Institute ESG Sustainable Development Trend and Implementation of Liability Investment 3.0 2022/10/26 Taiwan Stock Exchange Corporation 2022 Insider Equity Transaction Legal Compliance Advocacy Conference 3.0 18.0 2022/10/28 Taiwan Stock Exchange Corporation 2022 Insider Trading Prevention Advocacy Conference 3.0 2022/12/28 Securities and Futures Institute Personnel Training Center Key Analysis of Corporate Governance Evaluation to be Noted by Directors/Supervisors 3.0